csaea/sandbox/README.md

 # CSAEA Binder Sandbox

 Welcome to the **CSAEA Binder Sandbox**!
+Binder is an "ephemeral coding" environment.
+You can experiment freely, but any changes you make won't be saved to our repository.
 This repo offers an in-the-moment coding **environment** to practice your skills.
-We include a wealth of Computer Science knowledge, from original lessons to online sources.
-We include useful tools, organizations, and sources for CS students of various levels.
+We include a wealth of Computer Science knowledge, from original lessons, online curriculum, and more.

 ## Table of Contents